Stocks

 - historical multi-symbol endpoints require a non-empty

-symbol - historical endpoints support
+- historical endpoints support

 feed,sort,asof,currency, and pagination where the official route supports them limitvalidation follows the official endpoint contract instead of silently auto-chunking requests